SAVE THE DATE!

 Hotel Information: If you are told there are no rooms left, please call Darcy 330-550-0285 or Stacey (Sheraton) 330-929-3000 More rooms must be unblocked to accommodate our attendees at the special rate of $117 per room per night.
 Thank you for your persistence!

-The Ohio Regimental Military Ball Committee cordially invites you to our 34th Annual Ball to be held at the beautiful Sheraton Suites, Cuyahoga Falls, Ohio, on February 18, 2023.
+The Ohio Regimental Military Ball Committee cordially invites you to our 35th Annual Ball to be held at the beautiful Sheraton Suites, Cuyahoga Falls, Ohio, on February 17, 2024.
 This venue has enchanted our Ball in addition to the new Presenters and Topics, Cuisine & Sutlers.
-The Ball has added an authentic Sanitary Commission, as well as, a Silent Auction for 2023.
 We look forward to your attendance in the celebration of the Blue & Gray!

 DANCES LISTED BELOW ‘MUSICIANS’